LoicDorval/rlink_mri/li2mni/README.md

   - 1 : good quality -> accepted
   - 2 : medium quality -> accepted
   - 3 : bad -> rejected

+* **make_mni_snapshot**: generate MNI image shaphots with overlaid lithium images for each suject and create a .pdf with all generated images.